firalabs/firadmin/README.md

 php artisan config:publish firalabs/firadmin
 ```

+The configuration file could now be found in `app/config/packages/firalabs/firadmin` folder.

 ##Binding User model IoC

 You need to bind a user model to your application.
 By default, the package already provide one.
 Simply add this few lines in `app/start/global.php`